-Over the past decade, there have been substantial advances in the understanding of factors that contribute to the development of autism and an increased appreciation of the incredible complexity and interplay of genetic and environmental ^{} factors in the process.
+Over the past decade, there have been substantial advances in the understanding of factors that contribute to the development of autism and an increased appreciation of the incredible complexity and interplay of genetic and environmental1 factors in the process.
 Research in the general population on a variety of chronic conditions has highlighted the fact that environmental factors can affect different people in markedly different ways depending on the individual's genetic background.
 Therefore, there has been significant interest in better understanding how genes and environmental factors may interact in autism ("gene by environment" interactions).
-This chapter emphasizes the desire to understand the genetic and environmental factors that influence the characteristics of autism to include co-occurring physical and mental health conditions that can cause varying levels of challenges.
+This chapter emphasizes the desire to understand the genetic and environmental factors that influence the characteristics of autism to include co-occurring physical and mental health conditions, intellectual disability, and communication difficulties that can cause varying levels of challenges.
 There is a critical need to understand the causes of these co-occurring conditions and identify interventions that can improve outcomes.

 The neurodiversity movement has influenced the autism community as a whole in recent years as well as the perceptions around autism genetics and environmental research specifically.
 Prevention of autism was a focus of scientific research in the 1990s and early 2000s, in line with the prevailing notion of at the time that prevention of all disabilities was a goal in medicine.
 In more recent years, however, this idea has come into question, as appreciation of disabilities as a part of human diversity and a focus on disability rights have become more prominent, and there have been calls for the medical field to eliminate language that might stigmatize or devalue individuals with disabilities.
-Neurodiversity advocates have similarly voiced concerns about the goals of research to understand the causes of autism, with worries that such research could ultimately lead to eugenics or otherwise stigmatize, devalue, or harm autistic people.
+Advocates have similarly voiced concerns about the goals of research to understand the causes of autism, with worries that such research could ultimately lead to eugenics or otherwise stigmatize, devalue, or harm autistic people.
 The neurodiversity movement has fostered a new appreciation of the role and value of autistic and other neurodiverse people as an integral part of humanity and has called for a change from research to prevent autism to research to support the health and well-being of autistic people.
-Over time, the IACC Strategic Plan has reflected this shift from a prevention focus to a focus on acceptance of autism and maximizing positive outcomes.
-Positive outcomes might be reached by identifying biomarkers that will improve screening and diagnosis to link individuals to services more efficiently and effectively.
-Understanding of contributing factors may also be helpful in developing personalized interventions to meet individual needs.
-This line of research can also provide more basic information on human development that will improve understanding of autism and other developmental disabilities.
-Overall, research on factors that contribute to autism and co-occurring conditions continues with a shifted focus toward understanding autism and how positive outcomes for autistic individuals can be maximized.
+Nevertheless, it is still critical to increase understanding of the factors that contribute to autistic traits, including those that significantly impair daily living and/or functional skills.
+Understanding the factors that may link autism and co-occurring physical and mental health conditions, delays in language development and communication challenges, and intellectual disability is also an important avenue of research.

-^{} The IACC has adopted a broad definition of studies on "environment" as encompassing research on all nonheritable influences.
+1 The IACC has adopted a broad definition of studies on "environment" as encompassing research on all nonheritable influences.